combinatorist/ChrisCoffey.github.io/_posts/musings/2015-01-11-thoughts-on-micro-services.md

 title: "Thoughts on Micro-Services"
 modified:
 categories: musings
-description: Are Micro-Services a new Idea?
+description: Are Micro-Services a new Idea
 tags: [design, musings]
 image:
   feature: